BettercareHealth/bettercare/nc/nc-9.md

 With phototherapy it is possible to avoid almost all exchange transfusions.

 *Prophylactic phototherapy* is given when the TSB is still below the phototherapy line but either the TSB is expected to increase rapidly or the infant is at an increased risk of bilirubin encephalopathy.
 Therefore, prophylactic phototherapy is started immediately after birth if haemolytic disease of the newborn is suspected or diagnosed.
-Prophylactic phototherapy in preterm infants is usually started when the TSB reaches 125 µmol/l in infants weighing less than 1250 g, at 150 µmol/l in infants less than 1500 g, and at 200 µmol/l in infants weighing less than 2000 g.
+Prophylactic phototherapy in preterm infants is usually started when the TSB reaches 125 µmol/l in infants weighing less than 1250 g, at 150&nbsp;µmol/l in infants less than 1500 g, and at 200&nbsp;µmol/l in infants weighing less than 2000&nbsp;g.

 <figure>
 	<img src="images/nc-fig-9-1.svg" alt="Figure 9-1: Simple phototherapy guide for term infants showing the phototherapy line.">